Doriandarko/claude-engineer/readme.md

 - 🔍 TOOLCHECKERMODEL for validating tool usage and outputs
 - 📝 CODEEDITORMODEL for specialized code editing tasks
 - 🖥️ CODEEXECUTIONMODEL for analyzing code execution results
-- 📊 Token usage tracking (input, output, and total) for each model
+- 📊 Token usage tracking (input, output, and total) for each model, with improved visualization using tables
 - 🪟 Remaining context window display
 - 💾 Chat log saving capability
 - 🔒 Enhanced code execution capabilities with isolated virtual environment